idanrauer/Chonngy/README.md

 # Prime Checker
-Checks if a number is prime.
+Checks if a number is prime